ProjectPyRhO/PyRhO/README.rst

     pip install git+https://github.com/ProjectPyRhO/PyRhO.git#egg=PyRhO[full]

-Currently PyRhO only supports Python 3.
-To use PyRhO with the `NEURON simulator <http://www.neuron.yale.edu/neuron/>`_, NEURON must be compiled from its source code so that it works with Python 3.
+To use PyRhO with the `NEURON simulator <http://www.neuron.yale.edu/neuron/>`_ in a Python 3 environment, NEURON must be compiled from its source code.
 An installation script is provided for doing this on Mac OS X or Linux.
+The resultant installation will also work with Python 2.
+If you only wish to use PyRhO/NEURON with Python 2 however, a standard NEURON installation should be sufficient.
 The shell script may be called after importing PyRhO with the following function:
 ::